wdv4758h/pypy-extradoc/blog/draft/laplace.rst

 real-world example.
 This is not the end though, in fact it's hardly the
 beginning: as we continue work, we hope to make even much better use of the high level information that we have.
-Looking at the generated assembler by gcc in this example it's pretty clear we can outperform it by having a much better aliasing information and hence a better possibilities for vectorization.
+Looking at the generated assembler by gcc in this example it's pretty clear we can outperform it, thanks to better aliasing information and hence better possibilities for vectorization.
+Stay tuned.

 Cheers,
 fijal